rogueyoshi/sapper-overlay/README.md

 Stream overlay stack using Sapper (Svelte), ready for Vercel deployment.

-Integration for Twitch, Last.fm, and more to come.
+Integration with Twitch, Last.fm, and more to come.

 Use with Browser Source in OBS/XSplit/etc.
 ## Live Demos